JasonTitcomb/ClearPathServoHLFBMonitor/README.md

 I will be using the output in my main DRO running on Arduino Due to display load meters on the display.
 Because the HLFB runs on 5 volts and Due is 3.3 I decided to use this solution.
 I couldn't get a level shifter to read the PWM directly from HLFB.
-I still still need a level shifter but I am senting over UART.
+I still still need a level shifter but I am sending over UART.

 ## Features
 - Monitors HLFB signals from up to 4 ClearPath motors (pins 9–12)